How to Use a Mig Welder – Tips and Techniques for Beginners

 Tool Safety

-• Wear gloves.
+• Wear safety goggles and heat-resistant gloves.

 Settings for Mig Welding